 4TU.HTM & M2i Joint Workshop

-On Thursday 16 April 2020, the 4TU.Research Centre High-Tech Materials and the Materials Innovation Institute M2i organise a scientific workshop on Surfaces, Interfaces & Coatings in Utrecht (De Witte Vosch, Oudegracht 46).
+The 4TU.Research Centre High-Tech Materials and the Materials Innovation Institute M2i organise a scientific workshop on Surfaces, Interfaces & Coatings in Utrecht (De Witte Vosch, Oudegracht 46) in October 2020.

-The programme is still in development, but will certainly include speakers from universities and from industry.
+The programme includes speakers from universities and industry.

 Surfaces, Interfaces & Coatings